jodymlin/personal-gatsby-website/src/data/writing/james/protagonists-meet.md

 I raise my free hand and place two fingers gently against her temple.
 The General didn’t specifically ask me to search her memories before finishing her off, but it’s part of the routine.
 I do this to everyone.
 Plus my profits generally raise when I can provide more information about my victim’s associates.
 It only helps me.

 I take a deep breath and begin reaching out with my mind.
 It gently probes along the edges her conscience before slipping in.
 The sensation is like diving into a deep lake of water.
 Suddenly I see memories swarm before my eyes, each specific moment flying by in a fast blur.
 I see the faces of loving family and the smiles of friends from the general’s legion.
 Conversations about quests and heroism float through my brain, like strange echoes in my head.
-I memory floats by and my conscience grabs it, opening it up to my mind.
+A memory floats by and my conscience grabs it, opening it up to my mind.

 _“Momma!
 Momma!”
 A tiny girl with a high voice screams.
 She’s running down a grassy hill, her black hair billowing behind her head.
 She’s laughing wildly, her face set in a wide smile.
 She’s no more than three or four years old, telling by her tiny size and wobbly step.
 The sun shines goldenly and small wifty clouds float in the blue sky.
 At the bottom of the hill stands a tall, lean figure of a woman with the same black hair and blue-green eyes as the little girl.
 Her face grins in an elegant smile, the look of unconditional love radiating from her eyes._